 Leading the Way

-Old Girl, Asha Bonney graduated from St Catherine’s School in 2008 as our School Dux.
-Now, Asha is currently completing her physician training at the Royal Melbourne Hospital.
-We hear about her career progression in the second of our Leading the Way – Where are they Now stories…
+Old Girl, Natasha Chiam graduated from St Catherine’s School in 2003 as our School Dux.
+Now, Natasha is CEO of a major ice cream company based in Singapore.
+We hear about her career progression in the first of our Leading the Way – Where are they Now stories…

-4. Thinking about your career progression, what study did you undertake post-school and how was it beneficial?
+- Thinking about your career progression, what study did you undertake post- school and how was it beneficial?

-5. Reflecting on your time at St Catherine’s how do you feel the School/staff/students assisted you?
+- Reflecting on your time at St Catherine’s how do you feel the School/staff/ students assisted you?

 The environment at St Catherine’s was extremely supportive.
 I always felt I was able to participate in anything, be it academia, music or sport without fear of judgment.
 It’s given me a confidence in life to try new things and always push boundaries.
 This kind of positivity is essential in business.

 - What advice would you have for current St Catherine’s students, particularly our VCE students, when selecting subjects, tertiary courses and careers?

 Choose something you excel in.
 It’s better to be the top of a niche field than middling in a popular one.
 When you are instinctively good at something you have a natural advantage over your competition, and it is that much easier to stay motivated during tough times, while continuing to develop and improve.